-Each establishment or enterprise is entitled to one main outdoor advertising sign subject to the following conditions:
+Each establishment or enterprise is entitled to two main outdoor advertising sign, except for the exemption of D.2.e., and is subject to the following conditions:

+Placement:

-- 1. Placement: - a.
-Setback: With the exception of instructional signs, all signs shall be set back at least one-half the required setback distance or equal to the existing setback if the commercial building is nonconforming. - b.
-Freestanding signs shall be located between 3 feet and 10 feet above ground level. - c.
-Projecting signs shall be at least 9 feet and no more than 20 feet above ground level and shall not project more than one-half the width of a public walkway.
+- a.
+Setback: With the exception of instructional signs, all signs shall be set back at least one-half the required setback distance or equal to the existing setback if the commercial building is nonconforming. - b Freestanding signs shall be located between 3 feet and 10 feet above ground level. - c.
+Projecting signs shall be at least 9 feet and no more than 20 feet above ground level and shall not project more than one-half the width of a public walkway. - d.

-- d.
 Affixed signs shall not exceed the highest point of the building. - 2.
 Number and Types of Signs: - a.
 One affixed, projecting or freestanding sign per establishment. - b.
 Two instructional signs not to exceed 2 square feet each (no setback requirements). - c.
-Freestanding signs are limited to one per lot. - Restaurants are also allowed either one 4 square foot menu board or one 6 square foot sandwich board (to be removed at end of each business day).
-Inns are allowed one 4 square foot bill of fare sign. - 3.
-Maximum Signage per Lot:

-a.
-To be determined by the following calculation:

-- Width of store front ft. multiplied by 0.8 feet = total sq. ft. - b.
-Shall not exceed the limits set for the district in which it is located: - i.
-Commercial/Light Industrial, Light Commercial/Light Industrial, Business Service & Business Service/Light Industrial: 50 square feet maximum per establishment. - ii.
+Freestanding signs are limited to one per lot. - d.
+Restaurants are also allowed either one 4 square foot menu board or one 6 square foot sandwich board (to be removed at end of each business day).
+Inns are allowed one 4 square foot bill of fare sign. - e.
+Businesses with a frontage longer than 100' are allowed a second facade sign in addition to a freestanding sign.
+Said sign is limited to 20 square feet in size. - 3.
+Maximum Signage per Lot: - To be determined by the following calculation: Width of store front \\\\\ ft. multiplied by 0.8 feet = \\\\\ total sq. ft - b.
+Shall not exceed the limits set for the district in which it is located. - Commercial/Light Industrial, Light Commercial/Light Industrial, Business Service & Business Service/Light Industrial: 50 square feet maximum per establishment. - ii.
 Hamlet Commercial, Office/Residential & Inn Districts: 12 square feet maximum per establishment. - iii.
 Rural & Residential Districts: 2 square feet maximum. - 4.
-Multiple Businesses on one lot shall share one primary sign, the size of which shall not exceed the calculated maximum square footage per lot, Sec.
-526 (D) (3) (a), or the limit set for the district in which it is located, Sec.
-526 (D) (3) (a), whichever is smaller. - 5.
-Shopping malls or industrial parks may be allowed a directory sign of 10 square feet per business, not to exceed 100 square feet total. - E. Rural and Residential Districts - 1.
-Only affixed, freestanding or projecting permanent signs, not exceeding 2 square feet in size unless noted below. - 2.
-Projecting signs shall not extend more than 3 feet from a building. - 3.
+Multiple Business on one lot shall share one primary sign, the size of which shall not exceed the calculated maximum square footage per lot, Section 527 (D) (3) (a), or the limit set for the district in which it is located, Section 527 (D) (3) (a), whichever is smaller. - 5.
+Shopping malls or industrial parks may be allowed a directory sign of 10 square feet per business, not to exceed 100 square feet total.

+E. Rural and Residential Districts

+- 1. Only affixed, freestanding or projecting permanent signs, not exceeding 2 square feet in size unless noted below. - 2.
+Projecting signs shall not exceed more than 3 feet from a building. - 3.
 All signs must be less than ten (10) feet above ground level. - 4.
 Home occupations may have one sign not to exceed 2 square feet in size.
 Two home occupations in one residence may have total signage of no more than 3 square feet. - 5.
 A home occupation located on Route 4 may have one sign not to exceed 4 square feet.
-Two home occupations in one residence located on Route 4 may have a total signage of no more than 4 square feet. - 6.
-All home occupations may have an "open/closed" sign not to exceed 36 square inches. - 7.
-Bed & Breakfasts may have a "vacancy/no vacancy" sign not to exceed 36 square inches. - F. Forest Reserve District and Agricultural Uses Permanent signs shall not exceed 8 square feet in size and shall not be located more than 10 feet above ground level from its highest point. - G. Public Buildings
+Two home occupations in one residence located on Route 4 may have a total signage of no more than 4 square feet.

+- 6. All home occupations may have an "open/closed" sign not to exceed 36 square inches. - 7.
+Bed & Breakfasts may have a "vacancy/no vacancy" sign not to exceed 36 square inches. - F. Forest Reserve District and Agricultural Uses

+Permanent signs shall not exceed 8 square feet in size and shall not be located more than 10 feet above ground level from its highest point.

+G. Public Buildings